 - 1. Modify squarebot with the first (small) wheel condition - 2.
 Prepare the testbed the robot will be tested on - 3.
 Secure a watch to track time - 4.
 Identify who will drive the robot and who will track time - 5.
-Practice driving the robot and tracking time - 6.
-Measure the diameters of the three wheel sizes - 7.
-Record the diameters on the data table - 8.
+Practice driving the robot for good trial runs - 6.
+Measure diameter of the three wheel sizes - 7.
+Record the diameters on data table - 8.
 Collect data: - a.
 Set robot behind the start line - b.
-Robot crosses start line--start timing - c.
-Robot crosses finish line--end timing - d.
+Robot crosses start line- start timing - c.
+Robot crosses finish line- end timing - d.
 Record time in data table - e.
 Repeat five times - f.
 Average time of five trial runs - g.
 Calculate average speed of the condition - h.
-Plot Wheel Size vs. Speed for the condition. - 9.
+Plot Wheel Size (inches) vs. Speed for the condition. - 9.
 Change to the second (medium) wheel condition for second trial - 10.
 Estimate the speed of the second wheel based on its relative size. - 11.
-Collect data for the second condition by repeating 8a-8h above. - 12.
+Collect data for the second condition according to #8 above - 12.
 Extrapolate the speed for the third (large) condition - 13.
-Repeat 8a-8h for third condition
+Repeat #8 for third condition

-Standards Addressed
+Standards addressed